 If you have or are planning on visiting China or the Xinjiang region, beware of the BXAQ spyware app and other surveillance tactics.

-Check out our other spy-related topics on Spy Media Today!
+Check out our other news topics on Auto Forward Blog!